immersive-web/webxr-ar-module/input-explainer.md

   if (!inputSource.gamepad)
     return;

-  // Retrieve a mesh to render based on the gamepad object's id. let renderableModel = getInputSourceRenderableModel(inputSource.gamepad.id);
+  // Retrieve a mesh to render based on the gamepad object's id and handedness let renderableModel = getInputSourceRenderableModel(inputSource.gamepad.id, inputSource.handedness);
   if (!renderableModel)
     return;